 While neuroscientist John T. Cacioppo, in his study Social Isolation and Health, with an Emphasis on Underlying Mechanisms, asserts that the negative consequences that social isolation can have on your health can be dramatic—even hastening heart disease and death—it’s important not to confuse being alone with being lonely.

 Benefits to Being Alone

 There are many benefits to being alone.
 Those who don’t mind being, or enjoy time, alone tend to be more resilient and can reach inside during times of trouble, rather than look outward, for answers.
 The Atlantic published an article in 2017 called The Virtues of Isolation that makes for a nice counterpoint to all this loneliness doom-and-gloom.

-Note: I’m not disregarding loneliness and its negative impacts, I’m suggesting it can have some upsides, as well.
-With our biological tendency for negativity bias, it’s too easy to go down the pessimistic track—especially with uncomfortable feelings.
-These feelings are worth time in the discomfort of self-reflection to learn about ourselves and how we cope and view the world.
+Note: I’m not disregarding loneliness and its negative impacts, but I’m suggesting it can have some upsides, as well.
+With our tendency for negativity bias, it’s too easy to go down the pessimistic track—especially with uncomfortable feelings.
+These feelings are worth the discomfort of self-reflection to learn about ourselves, how we cope, and view the world.

 For more on being alone, check out Trappist monk Thomas Merton’s 1956 classic, Thoughts in Solitude for a take on the pleasures of being alone.
-This book may be the balm you need when society suggests that alone or lonely is a problem to be solved, and not an experience to discover.
+Let this book comfort you when society says alone is a problem to solve instead of an experience to discover.